dagyepong/workspace/mkdocs/docs/open-resume.md

         ports:
             - '3038:3000'
 ```
-To access the web ui, got to http://ip:3038.
+To access the web ui, go to http://ip:3038.

 ??? note